Mums-to-be will be offered vital protection against the flu this winter when they attend hospital appointments.

 Some women who already received the flu vaccine earlier this year will require a second vaccination now to ensure they are covered for the most current strain.

-Caroline Clark, healthy lifestyles midwife at Hull and East Yorkshire Hospitals NHS Trust, said the 10 midwives trained to administer the vaccine were offering women the chance to protect themselves and their babies.
+Caroline Clark, healthy lifestyles midwife at Hull University Teaching Hospitals NHS Trust, said the 10 midwives trained to administer the vaccine were offering women the chance to protect themselves and their babies.

 She said: “Flu can make pregnant women really unwell and they are more susceptible because their immune systems are more suppressed in pregnancy.